alexpeterhall/quotes/quotes.md

-"The soul would have no rainbow had the eyes no tears." - John Vance Cheney, poet (29 Dec 1848-1922) "Continuous effort -- not strength or intelligence -- is the key to unlocking our potential." - Winston Churchill "Smooth seas don't make for skillful sailors." - African Proverb
+"The soul would have no rainbow had the eyes no tears." - John Vance Cheney, poet (29 Dec 1848-1922) "Continuous effort -- not strength or intelligence -- is the key to unlocking our potential." - Winston Churchill "Smooth seas don't make for skillful sailors." - African Proverb "To bear up under loss, to fight the bitterness of defeat and the weakness of grief, to be victor over anger, to smile when tears are close, to resist evil men and base instincts, to hate hate and to love love, to go on when it would seem good to die, to seek ever after the glory and the dream, to look up with unquenchable faith in something evermore about to be, that is what any man can do, and so be great." - Zane Grey, author (31 Jan 1872-1939)

 ## Focus